Constrictor (character): Frank Payne's son

 When Frank Payne had a brief relationship with Sandy and later left him, Sandy gave birth to a son who hated his father for his abandonment.
-After Frank Payne died, he left his battlesuit for his son in his will and he became the new Constrictor.
+After Payne died, he left his battlesuit for his son in his will and he became the new Constrictor.
 The son considered this as a way to get back at his late father.

-Constrictor later went to the restaurant Herbie's and attended a supervillain meeting held by the Wizard who informed them that Victor von Doom has gone straight.
-The meeting was crashed by Doctor Doom in his version of the Iron Man armor.

-Liwei later hired Constrictor to break into Danny Rand's apartment so that he can obtain for Chosin the Book of the Iron Fist.
-When Chosin refused to pay Constrictor double and planned to have him tortured, Constrictor summoned the Serpent Society.
-The fight was crashed by Iron Fist and Sabretooth.
-Constrictor was poisoned by Rat of 12 Plagues as Chosin starts to get his hands on the Book of the Iron Fist.
-To honor Frank Payne, Sabretooth took Constrictor to the hospital.
+Liwei hires Constrictor to break into Danny Rand's apartment and obtain the Book of the Iron Fist for Chosin.
+When Chosin refuses to pay Constrictor double and plans to have him tortured, Constrictor summons the Serpent Society.
+The fight is crashed by Iron Fist and Sabretooth.
+Constrictor is poisoned by Rat of 12 Plagues and hospitalized as Chosin takes the Book of the Iron Fist.

 During the "Search for Tony Stark" arc, Constrictor joins the Hood's crime syndicate in attacking Castle Doom.

-In the "Hunted" storyline, Constrictor is among the animal-themed characters who are hunted by Kraven the Hunter, Taskmaster, and Black Ant.

-Constrictor was later possessed by the Adamantine metal when he was attacked by the Adamantine-possessed Cyber and Lady Deathstrike.

 Powers and abilities

 Constrictor's primary weapon is a pair of cybernetically-controlled, electrified, prehensile, wrist-mounted metal coils provided by Justin Hammer.
 The coils eject and retract from special appliances running from shoulder to wrist.
 These cables are able to extend to a maximum length of 30 ft and can be used as whips, capable of rending steel or lesser metals; or as bonds, capable of entwining an object or human being and constricting.

 The previous sets of coils were made from an adamantium alloy, then from vibranium.
 The adamantium coils were traded to Gambit in exchange for a favor and are then subsequently used by Mister Sinister to reinforce an ailing Sabretooth's skeleton.
 The strength of the coils varies based on their construction, but the adamantium coils were powerful enough to lift and restrain the Hulk.
 The vibranium coils have a contact-based aura that suppresses sound.

 Constrictor's costume is lightly armored with partial bulletproofing around the chest and head area and the entire costume is electrically insulated, covering his entire body except for his lower face and chin.
-Although Constrictor is a skilled unarmed combatant and street fighter, he usually relies exclusively on his coils in a fight.
+Although Constrictor is a skilled unarmed combatant and street fighter, he usually uses his coils in a fight.

-After his encounter with KIA, Constrictor is implanted with cybernetic arms, the fingers of which duplicate the abilities of his old coils.
-His forearms still had the capacity to discharge coils out of the wrists like previously.
+After his encounter with KIA, Constrictor is implanted with cybernetic arms, which replicate the abilities of his old coils.